2/19/2025

 Chief Operating Officer

 Yeah, the last piece of that is definitely too early.
 Drilling the whole acreage, the wells are spread out, so we haven't really honed in on what the spacing is going to be.
-I think we're going to have to accumulate a lot of data in the future to hone in on what the optimum spacing will be in the Beauxer versus in the Hanesville, areas where it's thicker versus thinner.
+I think we're going to have to accumulate a lot of data in the future to hone in on what the optimum spacing will be, you know, in the Bossier versus in the Haynesville, you know, areas where it's thicker versus thinner.
 I think we're going to all yield different answers.
-So, you know, don't have a direct answer to that question.
-But as far as future development, we strive to drill everything with two-well pads that we can.
-You know, we're drilling and we're holding acreage in some places you just can't, the acreage doesn't give you the opportunity to drill two laterals, you know, two wells on a pad.
-So I think we're probably looking at about, you know, half, 50, maybe 60% of our wells any given year will be on two-well pads and the others will be singles.
-You know, we strive to make as many two-well pads as we can, but that's probably going to be our mix for the next couple of years.
+So, you know, I don't have a direct answer to that question, but As far as future development, we strive to drill everything with two well pads that we can.
+We're drilling and we're holding acreage.
+In some places, you just can't.
+The acreage doesn't give you the opportunity to drill two laterals, two wells on a pad.
+I think we're probably looking at about half, 50, maybe 60% of our wells any given year will be on two well pads and the others will be singles.
+We strive to make as many two-well paths as we can, but that's probably going to be our mix for the next couple of years.

 speaker